woaouh/aviasales/README.md

 There is a filter block on the left side where user can filter tickets by number of connections.
 If there is no active filter we notify user appropriately.

 Date processing was implemented without any packages.
-After revie date-fns was added instead of hand approach.
+Date-fns was added instead of hand approach.
 For pluralisation was added Plural-RU package instead of hand approach.
 Added Classnames package for joining class names together instead of hand approach.